mramendi/asciidoctor-vale-assistant/assistant/fixing-instructions-AI.md

 * Attempt to determine and suggest the content type based on the `content-types.md` file.
 If you can determine it, add the content type definition at the start of the file.

-* If the meaning of the text leads to a content type of `procedure`, you must **immediately and in the same response** perform a full structural validation of the file against the [procedure template](TEMPLATE_PROCEDURE_doing-one-procedure.adoc.txt). **Proactively identify and suggest fixes for any structural issues (such as potential `TaskStep` or `TaskSection` violations), even if they were not reported in the initial Vale report.** Modify the content as necessary to ensure full compliance with the template and combine all fixes into a single response.
+* If the meaning of the text leads to a content type of `PROCEDURE`, you must **immediately and in the same response** perform a full structural validation of the file against the [procedure template](TEMPLATE_PROCEDURE_doing-one-procedure.adoc.txt). **Proactively identify and suggest fixes for any structural issues (such as potential `TaskStep` or `TaskSection` violations), even if they were not reported in the initial Vale report.** Modify the content as necessary to ensure full compliance with the template and combine all fixes into a single response.
 If you must generate an introduction from scratch because one is missing, describe what the user will accomplish and do not use self-referential phrases like "This procedure describes...".

 **Detail**

 Every AsciiDoc assembly or module must have a content type, defined as the `_mod-docs-content-type` attribute close to the start of the file, ideally on the first line.
 See the `content-types.md` file for details.
+The value of the `_mod-docs-content-type` attribute is not case-sensitive, but for consistency, when recommending a new `_mod-docs-content-type` value, use UPPERCASE: `CONCEPT`, `PROCEDURE`, `REFERENCE`, `ASSEMBLY`.

+Another supported `_mod-docs-content-type` value is `SNIPPET`.
+It is reserved for files that are neither assemblies nor modules, but contain reusable text that is included in different modules using `include::` directives.
+As an AI, if you suspect the file might be a snippet, point out this possibility to the user.
+In this case, the user must make the decision whether it is a snippet, because you cannot work this fact out confidently from the content of just one file.

+Instead of `_mod_docs_content_type`, some files can contain one of the older-version attributes with the same values and meaning: `_content_type` or `_module_type`.
+Never recommend these attributes for new addition, but if one of these attributes already exists, you do not need to replace it with `_mod_docs_content_type`.

 When choosing a content type for the file, consider the information that is in the file.

-If the content type is `procedure`, you must also edit the file to ensure it fits the [procedure template](TEMPLATE_PROCEDURE_doing-one-procedure.adoc.txt).
+If the content type is `PROCEDURE`, you must also edit the file to ensure it fits the [procedure template](TEMPLATE_PROCEDURE_doing-one-procedure.adoc.txt).
 In particular:

 * No subheadings or subsections are allowed
 * Only the listed set of block titles is allowed